 As a general rule verrucas are more painful when subject to lateral pressure (pinching) than direct pressure.
 The opposite is true of corns.
 They often have a 'cauliflower-like" appearance and contain one or more small black dots.

-Although it is generally accepted that left to their own devices verrucae will disappear of their own accord, there are some circumstances under which someone might want to pursue a more focused approach to resolution.
+It is generally accepted that left to their own devices verrucae will disappear of their own accord.
+This can, however, take several years and there are some circumstances under which someone might want to pursue a more focused approach to resolution.

 When your Podiatrist has diagnosed a verruca all treatment options will be discussed including no treatment and home treatments with over-the-counter products.

 If, however, you decide to proceed with clinical treatment, options vary widely and the best option for you will depend on a number of factors which will be discussed at assessment.

 Click on the image below for more information on Swift® for verrucae